Kyeongbin-Tom/logp-tpsa-analysis/README.md

 └── README.md # Project overview

 ## 🤔 Conclusion
 The hypothesis was supported.
 TPSA is a significant predictor for LogP.
-The corrleationship isn't high as I expected, the ML effectively shows the relationship.
+The correlation was lower than initially expected, Machine learning models effectively demonstrated the relationship.

 ## 💡 Future Work
 - Try deeplearning models for higher accuracy.